 Chief Medical Officer & People's Physician

 Dr. Karani Munuswamy (31.12.1962 – 31.05.2026) was an eminent medical professional, humanitarian, and public leader in Tirupati, Andhra Pradesh.
-Famously known by the public as the "Praja Doctor" (People's Doctor) and the "Mambattu Doctor", he broke institutional barriers by wearing a simple traditional dhoti while rendering clinical care.
+Famously known by the public as the "Praja Doctor" (People's Doctor) and the "Mambattu Doctor".
 His accessibility and simplicity endeared him to thousands of rural families who could not afford expensive private healthcare.

 He is survived by a dedicated medical family who continues to uphold his legacy: his wife, Dr. A. Padmaja, and his son, Dr. K. Prabhat Kiran.
 Together, they maintain the free pilgrim kitchen and community medical initiatives he founded.